GoogleCloudPlatform/cluster-toolkit/README.md

 #### Insufficient Service Account Permissions

-By default, the slurm controller, login and compute nodes use the [Google Compute Engine Service Account (GCE SA)][def-compute-sa].
+By default, the Slurm controller, login and compute nodes use the [Google Compute Engine Service Account (GCE SA)][def-compute-sa].
 If this service account or a custom SA used by the Slurm modules does not have sufficient permissions, configuring the controller or running a job in Slurm may